CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 The process of handling `HELLO` is as following:

-A. Router 1 (R1) broadcast Hello messages through all ports
+A. Router 1 (R1) broadcast `HELLO` messages through all ports

-B. the remote end (R2) receives a `HELLO` message, set the status in the RouterDescription of R1 as INIT, then sends Hello to R1
+B. the remote end (R2) receives a `HELLO` message, set the status in the RouterDescription of R1 as INIT, then sends `HELLO` to R1

 C. R1 receives the `HELLO` from R2, set the status of R1 as TWO_WAY, sends `HELLO` to R2